By PublisherLast Updated March 10, 2022

 - Group homes and therapy clinics

 - Mental health agencies

 - Medical detox clinics

 - Grant-making services

 Why Addictions Workers Are So Valuable

 Whether it involves drugs, alcohol, gambling, or some other type of obsessive behaviour, many Canadians fall into the trap of addiction.
 It can be caused by anything from mental illness or physical pain to financial stress or social challenges.
 But people who are affected by addiction usually still have a lot of potential.
 They just need a little extra assistance to get their lives back on track.
 Plus, we all win when our fellow Canadians are able to return to being positive contributors in our communities.
-And problems like substance abuse affect more people than you might think:

 With all of this in mind, just think of how rewarding it can be to be part of helping people to prevent or overcome their struggles with addiction.